-- (3).
+(3).
 This course will deal primarily with individual remedial procedures applied through group processing within the class.
 Each member will engage in an individual project of remedial teaching.
-Prerequisites: Graduate standing and successful completion of EDU 552. - EDU 555 PROBLEMS OF RESEARCH.
+Prerequisites: Graduate standing and successful completion of EDU 552.

+EDU 555 PROBLEMS OF RESEARCH.
 (1-3).
-Study of a problem selected by the student and approved by the advisor (for advanced students only). - EDU 556 PHOTOGRAPHY FOR TEACHERS.
+Study of a problem selected by the student and approved by the advisor (for advanced students only).

+EDU 556 DIGITAL PHOTOGRAPHY.
 (3).
-Course is designed to help teachers have a greater awareness of the value of creating and using photographs to strengthen curricular activities.
-Students will learn the basics of good photo composition, lighting techniques to create accurate images. - EDU 557 SPECIAL TOPICS IN GRADUATE EDUCATION.
+Students become photographers and designers in this class.
+After students are introduced to basic photography techniques, they will analyze photographs and then take digital photos based on those techniques.
+After having taken photographs for the assigned topics, they will compile their photos into a professional looking web site.

+EDU 557 SPECIAL TOPICS IN GRADUATE EDUCATION.
 (1-5).
 The study of any educational topic not otherwise included in the curriculum offered upon expression of mutual interest by students and faculty.
-Prerequisites: Instructor permission. - EDU 558 SCHOOL ADMINISTRATION FOR PRINCIPALS.
+Prerequisites: Instructor permission.

+EDU 558 SCHOOL ADMINISTRATION FOR PRINCIPALS.
 (4).
-A study of the nature and function of school administration at the elementary and secondary levels. - EDU 559 PROBLEMS OF THE K-12 SCHOOL CURRICULUM.
+A study of the nature and function of school administration at the elementary and secondary levels.

+EDU 559 PROBLEMS OF THE K-12 SCHOOL CURRICULUM.
 (4).